vinmugambi/vinmugambi.github.io/content/blog/pdf_documents.md

 }
 ```

-React pdf library provides the stylesheet modules which can be use to write non-inline CSS.
-It returns an object with the same structure as the arguments supplied to it.
-You can extend the styles, as we have done here.
+`StyleSheet.create()` returns a regular JavaScript that can be extended using the spread syntax, like we have done here.

 ```jsx
 <Text style={{ ...styles.textRight, textTransform: "uppercase" }}>